jeanreye4/tic-tac-toe/readme.md

 - Track scores over time (even if the page is reloaded)
 - Include images on one or both sides of the flash card
-- Let the user add flash cards (don't need to be saved across refreshes)
+- Let the user add flash cards (doesn't need to be saved across refreshes)

 [Here's an example from a previous student](https://clarknoah.github.io/memoreyes/index.html)